Wilderness Retreat

 Kit List

 A detailed kit list is available and there will be a Zoom meeting around 4 weeks before the retreat to discuss preparation and packing.
 Camping equipment is available to hire.
-Sleeping bag, sleeping mat and tent cost £30.
+Sleeping bag, sleeping mat and tent cost £35.

 Meals

 All food is provided as part of the cost of the retreat.
 All food is vegetarian, DF and GF dietary requirements can be catered for on request.
 Most of our meals are provided for us by a lovely local business ‘Stronaba Produce’ and includes homemade granola for breakfast, wraps and rolls for lunch and sweet treats for snacks.
 Evening meals will be dehydrated chillies and pasta.
+Bring your own tea, coffee, milk etc.

 Keep close to Nature’s heart… and break clear away, once in a whileJohn Muir